campfireunion/docs/docs/1.0/flipside/how-tos/recording-and-live-streaming/how-to-get-content-out-of-flipside/casting-to-a-computer-with-flipside-broadcaster.md

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_get-content-out-flipside-broadcaster_4.mp4

-Your Flipside Studio content is now casting to your computer.
+Your Flipside content is now casting to your computer.
 Use the Camera Switcher to craft exactly what you want your audience to see.

 ## Record or live stream your content

-To live stream or  record video of your Flipside Studio content, use any screen capturing software like  [OBS Studio](https://obsproject.com/).
+To live stream or  record video of your Flipside content, use any screen capturing software like  [OBS Studio](https://obsproject.com/).

 **Step 1.**  In OBS Studio, add a **Video Capture Device** as a source.
-Then, select **Flipside Studio** from the device dropdown.
+Then, select **Flipside** from the device dropdown.

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_get-content-out-flipside-broadcaster_5.mp4